| Safe Haskell | Safe-Inferred |

 suchThatMap ∷ Gen a → (a → Maybe b) → Gen b Source #

-Generates a value for which the given function returns a Just
+Generates a value for which the given function returns a Just, and then

 applies the function.